 Description of application vulnerability

 Many languages provide a mechanism that allows objects and/or functions to be defined parameterized by type and then instantiated for specific types.
 In C++ and related languages, these are referred to as templates, and in Ada and Java, generics.
-To avoid having to keep writing “templates/generics”, in this subclause these will simply be referred to collectively as generics.
+To avoid having to keep writing “templates/generics”, these will simply be referred to collectively as generics.

 Used well, generics can make code clearer, more predictable and easier to maintain.
 Used badly, they can have the reverse effect, making code difficult to review and maintain, leading to the possibility of program error.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 101, 102, 103, 104, and 105
+JSF AV Rules [24]: 101, 102, 103, 104, and 105